chiyodad/cbeams.github.io/_drafts/epoch.md

 The second event occurred 18,947,431 tk minutes after the first.
 For reasons detailed below, that's why you can also get to this post via [cbea.ms/{{ page.timestamp }}]({{ site.shorturl }}/{{ page.timestamp }}).
 Go ahead, click it—you'll end up back here.

 Back?
 Good.
-I'll explain why I'm counting the millions(!) of minutes since my birth—and why you might want to too.
+I'll explain why I'm counting the millions of minutes since my birth—and why you might want to too.
 But let me share how I got there in the first place.

 ## The simplest possible (indie) shortlink
 It started with a simple goal.
 I wanted to assign an ID to each page on this site.
-Mainly so I could share short, Twitter-friendly URLs to stuff I write.
+Mainly so I could share short, Twitter-friendly URLs to things I write.
 You know, like this:

     $ curl -I http://cbea.ms/1234
     HTTP/1.1 301 Moved Permanently